Itinerary

 What plug adapter do I need?

 Unfortunately, we are travelling through 3 different countries with slightly different plug requirements.
+2-pin French ones don't fit the Swiss plugs.
 A Hexagonal 2-pin USB charger will work everywhere.
-WE NOW SELL THESE AND YOU CAN BUY THEM FROM YOUR GUIDE AT THE VERT LODGE at cost price of 10 Euros (1/3rd of airport price).
-They are also lighrtweight.
+If you don't already have one, you can buy one from your guide at the Vert Lodge, at the cost price of 10 EUR (1/3rd of airport price).
+They are also lightweight.
 Rifugio Bonatti (night one) has a charging bank.
 Relais d'Arpete (night two) has a plug in each room.
-Le Auberge Mont Blanc (night three) has plugs in each room.
+The Auberge du Mont Blanc (night three) has plugs in each room.
 Swiss plugs are recessed though so you need one that is hexagonal!

 Do you cater for most dietary requirements?